Bridging the gap in access to oxygen: Access to Medicine Foundation & EBC co-hosts roundtable that identifies 10 key actions

 To close these gaps, efforts must be coordinated among numerous actors.
 Closing access to oxygen gaps will not only reduce the death toll from the COVID-19 pandemic, but also help to prevent early deaths from many other causes.

 “COVID-19 has revealed that oxygen is an essential medicine in name only for the majority of patients who need it in low and middle-income countries.
 That’s why the Every Breath Counts Coalition is joining forces with the Access to Medicine Foundation to engage companies, corporate investors and global health agencies to work closely together to increase access to oxygen.
 These efforts will also reduce deaths from the many other conditions (e.g., neonatal, childhood pneumonia, childbirth, communicable and non-communicable diseases, and injuries) where oxygen can mean the difference between life and death.”
-Leith Greenslade, Coordinator of the Every Breath Counts coalition.
+Leith Greenslade, Coordinator of the Every Breath Counts Coalition.

 First roundtable builds trust